fastestbark1714-ux/superdogdatapack/README.md

 Inside your world folder, open the datapacks folder.

-Drop the ZIP file directly inside the datapacks folder.
+Drop the UNZIP file directly inside the datapacks folder.
-(Don’t unzip it — Minecraft reads the ZIP automatically)
+(unzip it — Minecraft reads the ZIP automatically)

 Launch Minecraft → load the world.